yveskalume/gif-app/README.md

     - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - UI related data holder, lifecycle aware.
     - [Room](https://developer.android.com/training/data-storage/room) - to construct database and persist data more easily.
     - [Paging 3](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) - helps to load and display pages of data from a larger dataset in order to use both network bandwidth and system resources more efficiently
-- [Material Design](https://developer.android.com/jetpack/compose/designsystems) - Material Design comes with a rich set of Material components
+- [Material Design 3](https://developer.android.com/jetpack/compose/designsystems/material3) - Material 3 includes Material You personalization features like dynamic color, and is designed to be cohesive with the new visual style and system UI on Android 12 and above
 - [Mavericks](https://airbnb.io/mavericks) - Mavericks is the Android MVI framework from Airbnb.
 - [Lottie Android](https://github.com/airbnb/lottie-android) - Render After Effects animations natively on Android
 - [Ktor](https://github.com/square/retrofit) - consume the REST APIs.